 What's the solution, then, to this complex problem?
 Well, it's complex, but in a word: parents.
 As with so many other childhood ills, it ultimately falls to the parents or guardians to dictate the rules.
 Experts recommend no more than two hours of sedentary "technology" use per day, and other experts call for at least 30 minutes of exercise five times a week.
 Making this a priority, and educating kids to the reasoning behind it, is at least a start toward reversing a health issue that really does threaten to ingrain itself in our culture.

-For more information on kids' health, obesity and related topics, check out the links on the next page.
+For more information on kids' health, obesity and related topics, check out the links below.

 More Great Links

 - Campbell, MacGregor.
 "Video games may not boost teenage obesity after all."
 New Scientist.
 Jan.
 20, 2011.
 (Feb.
 20, 2012) http://www.newscientist.com/article/mg20927955.100-video-games-may-not-boost-teenage-obesity-after-all.html